Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Conclusion

 \section{Conclusion}

 Network-on-Chip (NoC) is a widely used solution for on-chip communication between Intellectual Property (IP) cores in System-on-Chip (SoC) architectures.
 Anonymity is a critical requirement for designing secure and trustworthy NoCs.
 In this paper, we made two important contributions.
 We proposed a machine learning-based attack that uses traffic correlation to break the state-of-the-art anonymous routing for NoC architectures.
 We developed a lightweight and robust anonymous routing protocol to defend against ML-based attacks.
+Unlike existing anonymous routing protocols that only offer anonymity at the packet level, our proposed protocol enhances security by providing anonymity at both the packet level and the flow level.
 Extensive evaluation using real as well as synthetic traffic demonstrated that our ML-based attack can break anonymity with high accuracy (up to 99\%) for diverse traffic patterns.
-The results also reveal that our lightweight countermeasure of obfuscating traffic with chaffing is robust against ML-based attacks with minor hardware overhead.
-The performance overhead of our proposed countermeasure is significantly less compared to the state-of-the-art anonymous routing for NoC-based SoCs.
+The results also reveal that our lightweight anonymous routing protocol that uses chaffing as traffic obfuscation is robust against ML-based flow correlation attacks with minor performance and hardware overhead.